 A: Yes, you can.

+However, with the equity you release, you must repay your balance first.
 Equity release must be the only charge listed against your home.

-Q: Can You Pay Off Equity Release Early?
+Q: Can You Settle Equity Release Early?

 A: It depends on your plan provider.

-Q: Who Are the Equity Release Council?
+Q: What is the Equity Release Council?

+A: The Equity Release Council is a self-regulated non-profit organisation that specialises in all things equity release-related.
 It was initially recognised as Safe Home Income Plans, or SHIP until it was re-launched in 2012 and broadened its reach from equity release to financial advisers.
+Its roles include:

-- Raising awareness on how equity release might be an ideal option after retirement
+- Raising awareness on how equity release might be an ideal option after retirement.